-The third method and in my opinion the best is to use the Transform Effect.
-Still it is missing some vital controls but I have solved it and made an online calculator to overcome its shortcomings.
+The third method and in my opinion the best, is to use the Transform Effect.
+Still, it is missing some vital controls but to overcome that I made an online calculator to overcome its shortcomings.

 This is true, yes, but playing with positive and negative numbers always turns out that the original object is in one of these positions: 2, 5, 8 and 11.

 In this example setting four objects with the values to 20 and 20, positive and negative, the instances go from position 8 and we would have to rotate the object itself also afterwards by 120° to straighten things up.
 Besides, as you see the objects here are placed where I planned to have as the position 12 and finding the correct position would be a pain again.
 And it stretches out of my artboard.

 Not totally unusable but it could be far better.
 The way Transform Effect works, you can edit the original object and the instances will change according.
 But it is not so easy to work with even sides at 30 degrees when the object is always tilted.
 Besides that, making the objects fill a circle of a certain size can only be found by trial and error as far as I can see.

 I still want my main object to be placed at the top for easy editing and I want to be able to set the exact size of the circle.
 This is where the IllustratorCircleCalculator comes in.
 The calculator uses the same parameters as you use in the Transform Effect dialog box but adds the diameter of the circle you want to use as a main element in the calculation.
 And everything fits perfectly and you can freely edit your one top object and all the instances update on the fly.

 All you have to do is to fill in the diameter of the circle and the number of objects that you want on the circle and you get the Horizontal and Vertical values you need to fill in to make everything fit.